 Pastoral System

-The school has a strong team of tutors with each key stage headed up by a strong pastoral leader.
-Tutors provide the first point of contact for any student who may be experiencing any difficulty.
-Tutors have a mentoring role and this offers students an extra opportunity to discuss any issues they may have.
-Should an issue not be able to be resolved by the tutors they will be able to signpost any pupil to the relevant agency to ensure that they receive timely and appropriate support.
+The school has a strong team of tutors with each Key Stage headed up by a pastoral leader.
+Tutors provide the first point of contact for any student who may be experiencing difficulties.

 Supporting Pupils with Medical Conditions